International reactions to the 2024 Venezuelan presidential election: Azerbaijan

 Azerbaijani President Ilham Aliyev congratulated Maduro on his re-election and expressed hopes of continued strengthening of Azerbaijan-Venezuela bilateral relations.

 Cambodia

-The Foreign Minister of the Republic, Yván Gil, extended his thanks to the peoples of the world, specifically to Cambodia for their recognition and congratulations, on the occasion of the victory of President Nicolás Maduro, for his re-election in the elections held July 28.
+Maduro's Foreign Minister, Yván Gil, extended his thanks to the peoples of the world, specifically to Cambodia for their recognition and congratulations, on the occasion of Maduro's re-election.
 "On behalf of President Nicolás Maduro, we thank the Prime Minister of Cambodia, Hun Manet, for his greetings on the electoral victory and his wishes for prosperity," he said.

 China

 The Chinese Foreign Ministry congratulated Venezuela's ability to conduct its presidential election peacefully and without issues, and asserted China's commitment to maintaining close ties to Venezuela.

 Iran

 Iranian Foreign Ministry spokesman Nasser Kanaani congratulated the government and people of Venezuela, calling the presidential election "successful."

 Israel

 Israeli Foreign Minister Gideon Sa'ar recognized opposition figure Edmundo González as Venezuela's president-elect.

 Japan

 Japan labelled the election as "opaque" and called for "free and fair elections" in Venezuela, further adding that it closely monitors the situation.